 Basic Frittata (with Variations) | ChopChop

 A frittata is like a cross between an omelet and a quiche, and you can eat it hot or cold, alone or sandwiched between two slices of whole-grain bread.
 It’s a great make-ahead breakfast.
 Plus, the protein in those eggs provides you with lots of energy for your day!
-We’re giving you a basic recipe for making a veggie frittata, but check out the variations below for ideas on how to customize it.
+We’re giving you a basic recipe for making a vegetable frittata, but check out the variations for ideas on how to customize it.

 Sharp knife (adult needed)